 DEQ received 1 comment in this category from commenter 1 listed in the Commenter section below.

-Response In response, DEQ added the requested language to the MOA.
+Response DEQ spoke to the EPA to clarify this comment.
+The EPA asked DEQ to remove the Memorandum of Agreement out of the request for delegation.
+In response, DEQ has pulled the Memorandum of Agreement .
+The Memorandum of Agreement will now be originated by the EPA, not DEQ.